How to Generate Documents with E-Signature from Airtable

 Name your signers clearly.
 In TypeFlow's signer configuration, use descriptive names like "Client" and "Account Manager" rather than "Signer 1" and "Signer 2."

-You now have everything needed to generate documents from Airtable and collect legally binding signatures in one workflow.
+You now have everything you need to generate documents from Airtable and collect signatures without manual exports.
+Once it's set up, the process runs automatically for every record.

 Frequently Asked Questions